 - Grade 3 Prosecutor for the Crown Prosecution Service (CPS).

-- CPS specialist list for Proceeds of Crime.
+- CPS specialist list for Proceeds of Crime: Grade 3.

-- CPS specialist list for Fraud and Organised Crime.
+- CPS specialist list for Fraud and Serious Crime: Grade 3.

 "He's excellent - he's very bright, thorough, pleasant and good to work with."